firebase/flutterfire/CONTRIBUTING.md

 7. Run `melos publish` to dry run and confirm all packages are publishable.
 8. Run `melos bom [optional-version]` to update the `VERSIONS.md` and `scripts/versions.json` files.
 9. Run `git push origin [RELEASE BRANCH NAME]` & open pull request for review on GitHub.
-10. After successful review and merge of the pull request, switch to `master` branch locally, & run `git pull origin master`.
+10. After successful review and merge of the pull request, switch to `main` branch locally, & run `git pull origin main`.
 11. Run `melos publish --no-dry-run` to now publish to Pub.dev.
 12. Run `git push --tags` to push tags to repository.
 13. Ping @kevinthecheung to get the changelog in Firebase releases.

 ### Run a BoM release only...

-1. Switch to `master` branch locally.
+1. Switch to `main` branch locally.
-2. Run `git pull origin master`.
+2. Run `git pull origin main`.
 3. Run `git pull --tags` to make sure all tags are fetched.
 4. Create new branch with the signature "release/[year]-[month]-[day]-BoM".
 5. Run `melos bom [optional-version]` to update the `VERSIONS.md` and `scripts/versions.json` files.
 6. Push your branch to git running `git push origin [RELEASE BRANCH NAME]`.
-7. After successful review and merge of the pull request, switch to `master` branch locally, & run `git pull origin master`.
+7. After successful review and merge of the pull request, switch to `main` branch locally, & run `git pull origin main`.
 8. Run `git push --tags` to push tags to repository.
 9. Ping @kevinthecheung to get the changelog in Firebase releases.